 Despite the foreign sounding name, it appears that beef salpicao is a Filipino dish.
 Is it related to the Portuguese sausage called salpicão?
 Well, the Filipino beef salpicao is definitely not a sausage but, rather, a garlicky stir fried dish.

-4 to 5 tbsps. of liquid seasoning (I used Knorr — I do not recommend substituting soy sauce)
+- 4 to 5 tablespoons liquid seasoning (I used Knorr — I do not recommend substituting soy sauce)

-3 tbsps. of butter combined with about 6 tbsps. of olive oil
+- 3 tablespoons butter combined with about 6 tablespoons olive oil

 - Place the beef cubes in a bowl.
 Add the minced garlic, pepper and 3 tbsps. of olive oil.
 Mix well.
 Cover and keep in the fridge for a couple of hours.

-When the olive oil and butter are hot, add the floured beef, spreading the pieces so that every piece touches the oil.
+- When the olive oil and butter are hot, add the floured beef, spreading the pieces so that every piece touches the oil.
 Do not stir for a minute or so to allow the underside to brown.
 Keep the heat very high.
-Stir and cook for a few minutes, with occasional stirring, until the beef changes color and a light crust forms.
+Stir.
+Cook for a few minutes, with occasional stirring, until the beef changes color and a light crust forms.

-Transfer the beef salpicao to a serving platter, sprinkle with toasted garlic bits and finely sliced onion leaves.
+- Transfer the beef salpicao to a serving platter, sprinkle with toasted garlic bits and finely sliced scallions.
 Serve hot with rice.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.